Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Economic Entropy

-Note that \cite{LY} consider the second law to be just the existence of entropy with the property (\ref{eq:S}), but we consider it worth stating this particular consequence.
+Note that \cite{LY} consider the second law to be the existence of entropy with the property of Theorem 2, but we consider it worth stating this particular consequence.
 Note also that the terminology ``second law'' is historical:~the first law of thermodynamics is conservation of energy.
 It took physicists as much thought and experiment to settle on the first law as on the second one (for one account of this history, see \cite{Sas2}).
 In our exchange economies, each type of good, including money, is assumed to be conserved, so that the ``first law'' of the conservation of money (and indeed, of goods) is trivial.
-In principle, there could be further conserved quantities needed to describe a macro-state, but at least in our context of exchange economies we do not see any.
+In principle, there could be further conserved quantities needed to describe a macro-state, but at least in our context of exchange economies satisfying A0, there are none.

-For a simple system, with its state specified by total amounts of each type of good (including money), the accessibility relation is easy:~a state $Y$ is accessible from state $X$ if and only if $Y$ differs from $X$ at most by having more money.
-But the consequences of entropy become significant for systems consisting of several parts with specifications of what transfers are possible.

-For example, for a system with two parts, having a common money and a common type of good, with transfers only via a trader who has to end up with the same state except for money, the state space for the system is given by the amounts $G_j, M_j$ of goods and money in parts $j=1,2$, but the allowed changes conserve $G_1+G_2$.
+The consequences of entropy become significant for systems consisting of several parts with specifications of what transfers are possible.
+For example, for a system with two parts, having a common money and a common type of good, with transfers only via a trader who wishes to end up with the same state except for money, the state space for the system is given by the amounts $G_j, M_j$ of goods and money in parts $j=1,2$, but the allowed changes conserve $G_1+G_2$.
 Within this 3D space, the 2D surface of constant total entropy separates the space into those states that are accessible from a point on this surface from those that are not accessible.
 Changes within the surface of constant total entropy are reversible.
 The others are not.
 This will be illustrated by a simple example in the next section.